 The plating cell PN: 492 is specifically designed for precision deposit stress measurements.
 It is amenable to both the working tank and in the laboratory.
-The plating test should be continued until the test strip legs deflect from 5-20 unites and 100 microinches thick for the most accurate results.
+The plating test should be continued until the test strip legs deflect up to 20 units and 100 microinches thick for the most accurate results.
 Very low stress may show only 1-2 units.

 The PN: 492 In-site 1 Plating Cell is designed to be used directly in the plating tank (no additional anodes are required), which gives a true representation of stress conditions, or can be used per photo below in a lab setting.
 This cell is preferred for electroless plating and for the evaluation of precious metal plating baths where a small solution volume is advantageous, particularly when evaluating the effect of addition agents on the internal deposit stress.

 To carry our a stress test: Mount the bracket to the tank lip in an accessible area with adequate electrolyte circulation, Attach the cell to the bracket, making sure solution will cover the un-coated legs of a test strip inserted in it.
 The cell can be left in the tank permanently for ease of future testing.

 1-Soak a test strip in a soak cleaner solution at 110-120 degrees F. for 30 seconds then water rinse.

 2-Immerse in a 10% by volume hydrochloric acid solution for 15 seconds at room temperature then water rinse and alcohol rinse.
 Dry completely and weigh the test strip- record the weight.